vander-code/qvac-socratic-tutor/README.md

 ## How it works

+It will not give you the answer until you figure it out through its questions

 - `server.js` loads the model with `loadModel`, then calls `completion` for each turn and streams the tokens to the browser.
 - `public/index.html` is the whole interface (plain HTML, CSS and JavaScript, no build step).
 - The tutor's behavior is a short `SYSTEM_PROMPT` in `server.js`.
 Edit the rules to change how it teaches.